Power up! Robust Graph Convolutional Network via Graph Powering: Experiments

-\textbf{Robustness evaluation.} Results for both metrics are shown in Figures \ref{fig:evasion_acc_merit} and \ref{fig:evasion_deterioration}.
-In general, both methods are able to substantially improve the defense against evasion attacks.
-The enhancement is more notable as the attack rate grows, implying that the learned embedding is robust to topological changes.
-This is in alignment with the spectral gap theory developed in Theorem \ref{thm:spectral_gap}, which also allows random connections between different communities without drastically changing the spectral behavior.
-It can be also observed that the proposed structures are more robust in Citeseer and Cora than Pubmed.
-In addition to the low label rates, we conjectured that topological attacks are more difficult to defend for networks with prevalent high-degree nodes, because the attacker can bring in more irrelevant vertices by simply adding an adversarial link to the high-degree nodes.
+\textbf{Robustness evaluation.} In general, both r-GCN and VPN are able to improve over baselines for the defense against evasion attacks, e.g., Figure \ref{fig:evasion_acc_merit} for the $\mathcal{A}_{DW_3}$ attack (detailed results for other attacks are listed in the Appendix).
+It can be also observed that the proposed methods are more robust in Citeseer and Cora than Pubmed.
+In addition to the low label rates, we conjectured that topological attacks are more difficult to defend for networks with prevalent high-degree nodes, because the attacker can bring in more irrelevant vertices by simply adding a link to the high-degree nodes.